Report: UK clearly overwhelmed by surge in migrant crossings

 That review, by former Australian immigration minister Alexander Downer, said the U.K. Border Force's boats aren't designed for conducting search and rescue operations.

-British authorities have been criticized for their increasingly tough measures to try to stop the small boat crossings.
-In April, the government agreed a controversial deal with Rwanda to deport some migrants who entered the U.K. illegally to the east African country.
+The charges of incompetency came amid criticism of Britain's increasingly tough measures to try to stop the small boat crossings.
+In April, the government agreed on a controversial deal with Rwanda to deport some migrants who entered the U.K. illegally to the east African country.

 The first such deportation flight was scheduled to take off last month, but the plane was grounded after a last-minute intervention from the European Court of Human Rights.